 Payment into Court

 A party may protect his position in costs by making a payment into court.
 The amount of the payment into court reflects that party’s view as to how much the claimant would be likely to recover at trial.
 If the claimant accepts the payment into court, he will usually be entitled, in addition, to payment of his costs up to the time of acceptance of the payment into court.
 If the payment into court is not accepted in satisfaction of the claim, the action proceeds in the normal way.
 If, at trial, the claimant recovers less than the amount of the payment into court, he will be likely have to pay not only his own, but also the other party’s, costs incurred from the date of payment in.
 In some cases, it is not possible to meet a claim by way of payment of a specified sum, in which event protection in costs may be afforded by making a settlement offer in correspondence which is marked “without prejudice save as to costs”.
 Such a letter cannot be referred to in court until the case is determined, but it is admissible in any argument on costs.

 In Jersey, a court judgement usually carries with it permission to distrain upon the assets of the judgement debtor together with an arrest on wages, if appropriate.
 Enforcement within the Island is effected through the offices of the Viscount.

-Enforcement of Jersey judgements is available outside the jurisdiction, reciprocally, in England and Wales, Scotland, Northern Ireland, the Isle of Man and Guernsey.
-Likewise Foreign Judgements in Jersey can be enforced.
+Enforcement of Jersey judgments is available outside the jurisdiction, reciprocally, in England and Wales, Scotland, Northern Ireland, the Isle of Man and Guernsey.
+Likewise Foreign Judgments in Jersey can be enforced.

 For advice, assistance or further information about litigation procedure in Jersey please do not hesitate to call 630530 or email us on email@example.com